open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

-- Moving `Automatic Instrumentation` into the new [Zero-code Instrumentation](/docs/zero-code/) section to more clearly distinguish between instrumentation APIs & SDKs and tools like the Java agent, used inject telemetry.
+- Moving `Automatic Instrumentation` into the new [Zero-code Instrumentation](/docs/zero-code/) section to more clearly distinguish between instrumentation APIs & SDKs and tools like the Java agent, used to inject telemetry.
 - Following these updates, the Java SIG [proposed] and [reorganized their documentation][java-reorg], introducing substantial improvements to the structure and clarity of the content.
-This bulk of this effort is reflected in these PRs:
+The bulk of this effort is reflected in these PRs:

   - [Refactor Java SDK and configuration #4966][#4966]